Extractability guide for designing content for machine retrieval

 Scoring follows the GEO Stack Extractability methodology: compression retention (40%), declarative opening (25%), entity explicitness (20%), standalone coherence (15%).

-Most web content was written for narrative flow.
+The Extractability problem in AI search stems from content written for narrative flow rather than section-level machine retrieval.
 In my experience auditing hundreds of pages, I consistently find these low-extractability patterns:

 • Contextual build-ups Long introductions before delivering the answer